parsabsh/linux-notes/README.md

    done
    ```

+   We can use `{1..10}` as a list to make the same loop as the above example.

 ### While Loops

 Using a `while loop` we can repeat executing some commands as far as a condition is true.
 This is the general structure: